 Terpenes obviously smell good, but did you know they can make you feel good too?

 Now that the cannabis industry has become a mainstream market, you have probably already heard of cannabinoids like CBD and THC.
 However, there’s another set of compounds found in the cannabis plant that you should know about, too.
 They’re called "terpenes."
 And the effects of cannabis terpenes could be just as important as those of cannabinoids.
 What are terpenes?
-In this article, we’ll explore these interesting compounds as well as their potential benefits when paired with CBD (cannabidiol).
+In this article, we’ll explore these interesting compounds as well as their potential benefits when paired with hemp-derived CBD (cannabidiol).

 The Truth About Terpenes

 When you catch a whiff of hemp, you’ll likely notice that it has a strong smell.
 Whether it’s skunk, pine needles, or citrus fruits, that distinct scent is thanks to the organic plant compounds known as terpenes.

 Terpenes are aromatic compounds found all throughout the plant kingdom, not just found in hemp and marijuana.
 From citrus fruits to the needles of pine trees, there are many different terpenes all around us, and they determine how things taste and smell.

 As we mentioned before, terpenes are essential building blocks that are found in all types of life, and they have many different biological functions.
 In the cannabis plant, terpenes are produced in the cannabis flower—specifically in the little orange hairs, known as trichomes, that grow on each bud.